ab2028/early-sepsis-pred/README.md

 source("scripts/preprocessing/clean_raw_data.R")
 source("scripts/preprocessing/create_24h_summary_dataset.R")
 ```
-The file `create_baseline_dataset.R` includes a commented out line that allows missing values to be listwise deleted.
+The file `create_baseline_dataset.R` includes a commented-out line that allows missing values to be listwise deleted.

 ## 4. Train Models
 Each model script will train using 5-fold cross-validation and output metrics to the console.